boxalarm/MalDevBasics/README.md

-# WinInternals
+# MalDevBasics
-Random code to help me learn Windows Internals.
+Random code to help me learn the basics of malware development and Windows internals.

 I'm working through TrainSec's Malware Analysis and Development course which I can highly recommend so far.
 Most of the code here is going to be from the lab exercises that are intended to test our understanding after a module.